HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 GEANT4 is the radiation simulation packages.
 It is used in the fields of physics, etc. medical... https://geant4.web.cern.ch/node/1<br>
 ROOT is the analysis software flamework base on C++ programming language for high energy physis experiment.
-It is provided by cern. https://root.cern/<br>
+It has been devloped by cern. https://root.cern/<br>

 https://g-2.kek.jp/portal/index.html